-Dr Wong is an active scholar and a chartered quantity surveyor.
-As at 2017 he has more than 70 publications and was awarded over AUD$1.3 million research grants.
+Dr. Wong is the Associate Dean of the School of PCPM.
+As at 2019 he has more than 90 publications and was awarded over AUD$1.9 Million research grants.

-- Efficient Construction: Analysis of integrated supply chains for innovative off site housing manufacturing – $345,385 AUD (accounted for 16.6% of the project) Australian Research Council Linkage Grant, 2014-2017
+- Efficient construction: analysis of integrated supply chains for innovative off site housing manufacturing AUD$345,385 funded by Australian Research Council Linkage Grant, 2014-2019

-- Applying Cost-benefit Analysis Frameworks to Housing as Social Infrastructure – $111,575 AUD (accounted for 10.0% of the project), Australian Housing and Urban Research Institute (AHURI), 2017
+- Applying Cost-benefit Analysis Frameworks to Housing as Social Infrastructure AUD$111,575, funded by Australian Housing and Urban Research Institute (AHURI), 2017-2018

-- Buildings Engineered for Urban Sustainability: Performance assessment, forecasting and a toolkit for selection of performance based retrofits – $690,000 AUD (accounted for 12.5% of the project) funded by RMIT and Siemens Greener Government Building Research Project, 2014–2016.
+- Buildings engineered for urban sustainability: performance assessment, forecasting and a toolkit for selection of performance based retrofits AU$690,000 funded by RMIT and Siemens Greener Government Building Research Project, 2014–2016.

-- Investigated the potential changes to construction work which may occur in the construction industry over the next five to ten years – $78,907.27 AUD (accounted for 33.3% of the project) funded by CoINVEST Limited (RMIT External Funding Project Code 0200312604), 2014–2015
+- Investigated the potential changes to construction work which may occur in the construction industry over the next five to ten years AU$78,907.27 funded by CoINVEST Limited, 2014–2015

-- Development of a framework for redesigning the construction & project management programs to deliver international seamless pathways – $50,000 AUD (accounted for 25% of the project) funded by Learning and Teaching Investment Fund (LTIF), RMIT University, 2014
+- Development of a framework for redesigning the construction & project management programs to deliver international seamless pathways, AU$50,000 funded by Learning and Teaching Investment Fund (LTIF), RMIT University, 2014

 Teaching and Learning